Roxanne Emery: Touring

 Emery played eight dates on the "Northern Lights" world tour in 2011 with her brother.
 Venues included The House of Blues (Chicago), Music Box (LA), and Space (Ibiza).

 In November 2011, Emery went on a 19 date tour of the UK supporting Joe McElderry, which included playing at The Royal Festival Hall, London.
 Following public reaction to her performances, she was then invited to support Matt Cardle on his 23-date UK tour in March 2012, which included dates at Dublin Olympia, Birmingham Symphony Hall and London's Hammersmith Apollo.
 On 17 April 2012, Emery performed at Hoxton Hall for her début headline show.
 When tickets went on sale, the show sold out within 40 minutes.
 On 26 October 2012, Emery performed at London's Bush Hall for her second headline.
 Again, the show sold out within hours.

+In June 2024, Emery performed at Liquid Death presents Download Festival 21 on the Avalanche Stage hosted by Kerrang!
+Radio.

 Music used on television

 Her music has been featured in episodes of several popular television shows, including Cougar Town, Awkward, and Keeping Up with the Kardashians.

 "All That I Am" was chosen to feature as the closing track in the season finale of MTV's hit show Awkward which aired in the US September 2011.

 "Real" was used in Channel 4's Hollyoaks in November 2011.
 "Turn Back" was featured in MTV's hit show, The Real World, which aired in the US in December 2011.

 "Just Add Love" was featured in MTV's I Used To Be Fat in January 2012.
 "Don't" was featured in E!
 Entertainment's Kim's Fairytale Wedding in August 2012.
 "Tug of War" was featured in ABC's hit show Cougar Town.
 The episode aired on 15 January 2013.

 "Walk Through Fire" from her second EP was featured on the soundtrack to a new indie film set for release later in 2013.